tammo-v/astro-platform-starter/src/pages/introducing-mar.md

 Adaptive Symbolic Notation (ASN) begins with a simple shift: storing values as symbolic expressions, rather than approximated numbers.
 This allows systems to compute with structure intact — preserving meaning, improving reuse, and avoiding many of the common failures of floating-point arithmetic.

-Take the value 1/3.
+Take the value '1/3'.
 In most systems, it’s stored as an approximation:

-0.333333...
+'0.333333...'

 This seems minor, but the error compounds.
-Multiply it by 3, and you don’t get 1 — you get something slightly off.
+Multiply it by '3', and you don’t get '1' — you get something slightly off.
 These rounding errors accumulate, especially in iterative processes or symbolic systems that depend on exactness.

 In ASN, the same value is stored exactly as:

-1/3
+'1/3'

 Rather than resolving the value up front, ASN stores it in its exact symbolic form.
 This approach doesn’t just fix rounding issues — it also avoids the edge cases that plague floating-point systems: very large values like `9.7e+308`, and very small ones like `2.3e-308`, can trigger overflow or underflow in conventional formats.
 In ASN, these values are written as `9.7#308` and `2.3#-308`, respectively — preserving magnitude and scale without loss.
 By changing how values are represented at the core, ASN sidesteps the entire class of floating-point problems: rounding drift, overflow, underflow, and cumulative error across operations.

 This symbolic clarity extends to larger structures.
 A matrix like:

-A = 1, 2; 3, 4
+'A = 1, 2; 3, 4'

 Is stored in ASN as:

-A = 1A11, 2A12; 3A21, 4A22
+'A = 1A11, 2A12; 3A21, 4A22'

 Each value carries its position.
 This enables submatrix manipulation, structural reuse, and flexible evaluation paths — making representation itself a basis for computation.